 Direct discrimination: where someone is treated less favourably because of one or more protected characteristic(s).

 Indirect discrimination: where someone is disadvantaged by a decision which puts others with the same protected characteristic at that same disadvantage.

+Associative discrimination: where someone is treated less favourably because of their association with another person who possesses a protective characteristic

+Perceptive discrimination: where an individual is treated less favourably because others think they possess a particular protected characteristic.
+It applies even if the person does not actually possess that characteristic

 Harassment: where someone is the victim of unwanted conduct that has the purpose or effect of intimidation, hostility, degradation, humiliation or offence.

+Third party harassment: makes an employer potentially liable for harassment that comes from a third party if that harassment has occurred on at least- two previous occasions, the employer knew about the harassment and had not take reasonable steps to prevent them from recurring.

-Victimisation: where someone is treated less favorably having complained or given information about discrimination or harassment, or has supported someone else’s complaint.
+Victimisation: where someone is treated less favourably having complained or given information about discrimination or harassment, or has supported someone else’s complaint.

 The staff handbook